Five Top Batting Knocks At The 2022 T20 World Cup - UrduPoint

 Skipper Aaron Finch had the best seat in the house at the non-striker's end as he stood with Stoinis in an unbeaten stand of 69, calling it a "special innings".

-Balbirnie special Giant-killers Ireland kicked out two-time champions West Indies from the tournament in round one and skipper Andy Balbirnie made sure they toppled one more big gun in England.
+Balbirnie special Giant-killers Ireland dumped two-time champions West Indies out of the tournament in round one and skipper Andy Balbirnie made sure they beat one more big gun in England.

 Balbirnie hammered a 47-ball 62 to guide his team to 157 all out, as he smashed Chris Woakes for two fours and one six in a single over.